CuriouslyCory/FullStackApp/README.md

 ## 3. Things I want to do
 * Unit testing
-* Google authentication to access analytics
+* Google or FB authentication to access analytics
+* Vagrantfile for portable environment

 ## Installation instructions